jonlabelle/SublimeJsPrettier/README.md

 ### Project-level Settings

-JsPrettier supports [Project-level Settings], configured in `<project_name>.sublime-project` files.
-In order for Project-level Settings to override Default and User Settings, a new `js_prettier` section must be created under the project file's `settings` key.
+JsPrettier supports [Project-level settings], specified in `<project_name>.sublime-project` files.
+In order for Project-level settings to override the Defaults and User configured settings, a new `js_prettier` section must be created under the project file's `settings` section.

-**Example Project File:**
+**Example Sublime Project File:**

 ```json
 {